 Amphibians are in the midst of an extinction crisis.
 According to the Global Amphibian Assessment, nearly one-third of all amphibian species are endangered or threatened, making amphibians the most endangered group of animals in the world.

 The largest numbers of threatened amphibian species occur in Latin America and the Caribbean.
 With a focus on species native to Latin America, Defenders works to protect amphibians from unsustainable trade and disease.
 Amphibians are the third most imported animals in the United States, and are generally some of the most commonly traded animals throughout the world.
 Not only does this trade deplete wild populations, but it is also linked to the spread of fungal diseases that are currently decimating frogs and salamanders around the world.
 As if this weren’t enough, amphibians are also threatened by climate change, habitat loss and invasive species.

 Defenders maximizes its efforts to protect amphibians through its membership in a group called the Amphibian Survival Alliance – the world’s largest partnership for amphibian conservation.

 What Defenders Is Doing to Help Amphibians

-In July 2011, Defenders of Wildlife, Pro Wildlife, and the Animal Welfare Institute issued a report titled Canapés to Extinction: The International Trade in Frogs’ Legs and its Ecological Impact.
-The report is the first comprehensive study of the frog leg market ever conducted and reveals an industry rife with serious environmental consequences.
+- In 2011, Defenders of Wildlife, Pro Wildlife, and the Animal Welfare issued a report titled Canapes to Extinction: The International Trade in Frogs’ Legs and its Ecological Impact.
+The report was the first comprehensive study on the frog leg market ever conducted, and revealed an industry rife with serious environmental consequences.